Hip Diagnoses

 Osteoarthritis of the hip means that your hip joint cartilage can no longer withstand the stress it is exposed to.
 Just like osteoarthritis of the knee, causes of hip osteoarthritis fall into two main categories:

-• abnormal stress — for example, a joint carrying too much weight, or not in correct alignment (which may be due to injury or congenital factors, among other things)
+• abnormal stress — for example a joint carrying too much weight or that is not in correct alignment (which may be due to injury or congenital factors, among other things)

-• abnormal cartilage — for example, changes due to ageing, fractures that extend into the joint, or disease.
+• abnormal cartilage — for example changes due to ageing, fractures that extend into the joint or inflammatory disease

 Treatment